Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Quantum Phases in finite lattices with Periodic boundaries

+We take random initial guess states and minimize the total energy to compute the ground state $|G\rangle$, with which the spin-dependent momentum distribution is computed as $\langle G|\rho _{\uparrow ,\downarrow }(\Vec{k} )|G\rangle /\langle G|G\rangle $.
+We get four degenerate ground states with different momentum distributions, where the $D_4$ symmetry of the lattice system is spontaneously broken.
+Similar results have been discovered in the continuum model of spin-$1/2$ Bose- Einstein condensate with Rashaba SOC \cite{Zhai10, Ho11, Pitaevskii12}, where the ground state is a single plane-wave state with finite momentum, and the direction of plane wave is spontaneously determined when the inter-spin interaction is smaller than the intra-spin interaction.

-where the lattice spacing is chosen as the unit of distance and $\Vec{R}_{j}$ is the location of the lattice site $j$.
-Fig.~\ref{fig-momentum} plots $ \langle G|\rho _{\uparrow ,\downarrow }(\Vec{k})|G\rangle /\langle G|G\rangle $ for three different superfluids.
-Here we see that these three different states have qualitatively distinct momentum distributions.
-Here we have also verified that in these different phases, the magnitude of the order parameter is uniform over the whole lattice, indicating that only the phase pattern changes during the first order transition.
+The two different states in Fig.~\ref{fig-momentum} have qualitatively distinct momentum distributions.
+We have also verified that in these two phases, the magnitude of the order parameter is uniform over the whole lattice, indicating that only the phase pattern changes during the transition.
 Note that the peak in the momentum distribution for the first two phases depends strongly on the ratio between $\lambda $ and $t$.
+In the non-interacting limit, the ground state energy of the system with SOC is $ E=-2t(\cos{k_x}+\cos{k_y})-2\lambda \sqrt{\sin^2{k_x}+\sin^2{k_y}}.$ The energy minima are located at $\mathbf{k}=\big(\pm \arctan(\lambda/\sqrt{2} t),\pm \arctan(\lambda/\sqrt{2}t)\big).$ On a finite $8 \times 8$ lattice, $ \mathbf{k}$ can only take discrete values.
+In Particular, for $\lambda/t=0.8$ , the energy minima are located at $(0,\pi/4)$, $(0,-\pi/4)$, $(\pi/4,0)$ and $(-\pi/4,0).$ In the presence of interactions, $D_4$ symmetry is spontaneously broken and the system chooses one of the minima in Fig. 5(b).
+Similarly, for $\lambda/t=8$, the the energy minima are $\mathbf{k}=(\pm \pi/2,\pm\pi/2)$, which is consistant with Fig. 5(a).
 It is therefore possible to directly infer their ratio from the position of the peaks.
-We also note that the results presented in Fig.~\ref{fig-momentum} relate directly to time-of-flight imaging that can measure momentum distribution of distinct hyperfine states.
+We also note that the results presented in Fig.~\ref{fig-momentum} relate directly to the time-of-flight imaging that can measure momentum distribution of distinct hyperfine states.